ORNL/OpenARC/README.md

         if 0, the host memory involved in asynchrnous memory transfers is pinned only when first accessed by the HI_memcpy_async API (default).

         if 1, the OpenARC runtime always pre-pins the host memory when its corresponding device mmemory is allocated.

+- Environment variable, `OPENARC_VICTIM_CACHE_MODE`, is used to set the mode of the victim caching optimization. if 0, the victim cache is disabled.

+        if 1, the victim cache stores freed device memory, which can be reused if the size matches. (default)

+        if 2, the victim cache stores both pinned host memory and corresponding device memory, which are reused only for the same host pointer, saving both memory pinning cost and device memory allocation cost.

 - To run some examples in "test" directory, environment variable, `openarc`, should be set to the root directory of this OpenARC package (the directory